2021 Pacific typhoon season: Severe Tropical Storm Nida

 On August 3, at 06:00 UTC, the JMA noted a tropical depression north of the Mariana Islands which was moving northwards at 10 kn.
 At 03:00 UTC, the next day, the JTWC issued a TCFA for the system.
 By that time, it had developed a partially obscured low-level circulation center.
 At 15:00 UTC, the JTWC recognized it as a tropical depression, designating it as 15W.
 On August 5, 03:00 UTC, the JTWC upgraded it to a tropical storm, as its low-level circulation center became more defined.
 Three hours later, the JMA followed and named it Nida.
 Satellite imagery showed that convective bursts were organized into a curved band and that the system was exhibiting good anticyclone outflow.
 On August 6, at 18:00 UTC, the JMA upgraded it to a severe tropical storm, as it had distinct anticyclonic outflow.
-Nida then started moving eastwards at 6:00 UTC the next day, because a mid-level subtropical high-pressure area along with the westerlies.
+Nida then started moving eastwards at 6:00 UTC the next day, because of a mid-level subtropical high-pressure area along with the westerlies.
 On August 7, at 09:00 UTC, the JTWC issued the last advisory for the system, as its low-level circulation center was partly exposed due to the westerlies inflicting shear upon the storm.
 However, the JMA continued to publish bulletins for the system.
 Nida continued its trajectory.
 On August 7, 12:00 UTC, the JMA downgraded it to a tropical storm due to shear and a generally less conductive environment.
 The JMA further downgraded it to an extratropical low at 00:00 UTC the next day as it completed its extratropical transition.